 Testosterone has many functions in women, but, like Estrogen, it’s best kept in a “normal” range.
 It plays a role in muscle mass, cognition, energy and libido, to name a few.

 Two ways… by blood or by saliva.
 Neither are 100% accurate.

 Blood measures Total Testosterone, and/or Free Testosterone.
 Total T is a general measurement of the Testosterone in the body, whether it is available for use (free) or not.
 Free T measures the much smaller amount available for use.
 If you’re testing by blood, you should test both but doctors rarely do.
 Blood tests should be run in the morning when testosterone is highest (especially in men).
 Many men get prescribed Testosterone they don’t need because their blood tests are run at the wrong time, nor at the same time consistently.

 Saliva testing measures only Free Testosterone and can affordably measure the important downstream metabolites DHT and Androstenedione.
 Elevated DHT is the hormone that can cause male pattern hair loss in men and women and prostate problems in males.
 Saliva testing is a “pooled” value and can be run any time of day.

 Free Testosterone, whether by blood or saliva, is found in only tiny amounts.
 One big issue with prescribing Testosterone is that all tests are somewhat unreliable because the amount of testosterone is so small.
 And most people on RX Testosterone don’t test it as often as they should (every 3 months).

 If you’re asking one of the thousands of new “Anti-Aging” Doctors, you’ll be told you should have the same T at 50 as you did at 20.
 Wouldn’t that be great?
 The Fountain of Youth?

-e run inexpensive saliva hormone tests (as well as do muscle-testing) and invariably find their doses are too high.
+I run inexpensive saliva hormone tests (as well as do muscle-testing and blood tests) and invariably find their doses are too high.